TL;DR — 6 Key Takeaways

 Redefine What Success Means

-A project delivered on time and on budget can still fail.
+A project delivered on time and on budget can still fail if nobody uses it.
+True success in enterprise project management includes:

 Final Takeaway: Balance Is a Daily Discipline